-Any individual, group of individuals, agency, or organization may file a complaint with the IDOE, alleging the school's failure to comply with the requirements of Article 7 or the IDEA.
-You may also file a complaint if the school is not complying with orders issued by an independent hearing officer or the Board of Special Education Appeals (BSEA) as the result of a due process hearing.
+Any individual, group of individuals, agency, or organization may file a complaint with the IDOE, in writing or electronically, alleging the school's failure to comply with the requirements of Article 7 or the IDEA.
+You may also file a complaint if the school is not complying with orders issued by an independent hearing officer (IHO) as the result of a due process hearing.